MTHS-TSA/TSA-Reference/highschool/video-game-design-hs.md

 ### Create the MVP

 MVP stands for "minimum viable product."
 As the name implies, the MVP is bones of the game - the base mechanics.
-This video by Extra Credits succinctly explains MVPs in detail and why they're critical, but in short, they're important for testing whether your game idea has value before you invest too much in it.
+[This video](https://youtu.be/UvCri1tqIxQ) by Extra Credits succinctly explains MVPs in detail and why they're critical, but in short, they're important for testing whether your game idea has value before you invest too much in it.

+At this step, your team may also decide what tools to use.
+Common game engines are Unity, Unreal Engine, and Godot.
+You'll also need a source code management tool (basically something to allow you to collaborate and manage code changes); Git with Github is a common solution for larger teams.
+If you're making a 3d game, Blender is the most common too for creating models.

 ### Playtest